WWT Slimbridge: Projects

 Before the establishment of the WWT reserve at Slimbridge, no Bewick's swans were regularly wintering on the Severn Estuary.
 In 1948, one arrived at Slimbridge, perhaps attracted by a captive whistling swan.
 A mate for this bird was acquired from the Netherlands and the pair eventually successfully bred.
 More wild Bewick's swans joined the group so that by 1964, more than thirty wild swans were present.
 So that the birds could be better studied, the tame resident swans were relocated to an easily observable lake.
 Peter Scott realised that every bird had a unique patterning of black and yellow on its beak by which individual birds could be recognised.
 These were recorded in small paintings with front and side views (rather like "mug shots") to aid recognition.
 By 1989, over six thousand swans had been recorded visiting the site, and by this means, much research was made possible on the birds.

 An early success story in the 1950s was the saving of the nene (or Hawaiian goose) from extinction.
 Birds were brought to the site and breeding at Slimbridge was successful.
 Initial releases into the wild in Hawaii were a failure however, because the nene's natural habitat was not protected from the predators that had been introduced to the islands by man.
 Once that problem was alleviated, successful reintroduction became possible.

 During Princess Elizabeth's 1951 tour of Canada, she was promised a Dominion gift of trumpeter swans, the arrangements to be made by Peter Scott.
 Canadian officials discovered the only swans tame enough to capture were at Lonesome Lake in British Columbia as they had been fed for decades by conservationist Ralph Edwards.
 In 1952, with the help of Ralph and his daughter Trudy, five were captured and flown to England, the first time trumpeter swans had ever flown across the Atlantic (although in the 19th century swans had been brought by ship to European zoos).
 One unfortunately died, but the remaining four thrived at WWT Slimbridge for many years.

 Slimbridge has also been involved in trying to increase population levels of common cranes, which had bred spasmodically in Britain since the late 1970s.
 A specially built "Crane School" is used where the young birds are taught to forage and avoid danger.
 This project has led to 23 birds being released onto the Somerset Moors and Levels in September 2013, and 93 being released by the end of 2015.

-In September 2016, a researcher from Slimbridge is planning to become a "human swan" and follow migrating Bewick's swans using a powered paraglider.
-She plans to try to find out the hazards they face during migration and why their numbers have halved in the last twenty years.
-The 4500 mi mission from the Arctic tundra of Russia to Slimbridge is expected to last for ten weeks.
+In autumn 2016, WWT researcher Sacha Dench followed the flyway of migrating Bewick's swans using a powered paraglider.
+The aim was to discover more about the hazards they face during migration and why their numbers have halved in the last twenty years.
+The 4500 mi mission crossed 11 countries from the Arctic tundra of Russia to Slimbridge.